LucasSte/havina/README.md

 ---

 The last layer of a transformer based language model, like BERT, outputs attention matrices for all its attention heads.
-We calcualte the average of all the matrices to operate the algorithm.
+We calculate the average of all the matrices to operate the algorithm.
 If we are looking for head-tail relationships with tokens from left to right, we would have a matrix like the following.
 We disregard the attention scores from below the diagonal because they represent a word-to-word relationship from right to left.
 We utilize such an average of matrices for the beam-search algorithm.